 Take a Gondola Ride: Cruise the Coronado Cays with this Venetian-style gondola ride.
 Packages start at $119 and you can find more information on booking here.

 Rent Bikes: One of the best ways to experience the island is by renting bikes.
 Being that the island is only 1.5 miles long it’s super easy to view all of it within an hour or two on bikes and you truly get to see the charm of this island.
-Also, there are tons of vintage cars on the island that are perfect for photo opps.
+Also, you can have the optimal beach cruiser experience.

 Historic Walking Tour: If you want to really dive into Coronado History then consider a walking tour that shows you all the highlights.